rsookram/rLauncher/README.md

 Keyboard-based launcher app for Android.
 Type to filter the list of apps, and when only one app matches the query, it will be launched automatically.

-rLauncher requires no permissions, and has an APK size of < 1MB.
+rLauncher requires no permissions, and has an APK size of < 200 KB.
 There is no support for widgets or wallpapers, it does one thing: launch apps.